aws-samples/serverless-patterns/cdk-eventbridge-pipes-sqs-to-stepfunctions-filter-transform-python/README.md

 ## How it works

-The template will create an Amazon Simple Queue Service, AWS Step Functions and Amazon EventBridge Pipe.
+The template will create an Amazon SQS queue, AWS Step Functions workflow and Amazon EventBridge Pipe.
 Sending messages to the Amazon Simple Queue Service will trigger the pipe to initiate AWS Step Function execution.
 SQS Messages will be filtered and transformed before sending to AWS Step Functions.